Beyond problems with yourself and others, society can often be aligned against you.

 - People have been through your journey before, but you have to seek them out.

-- You’ll likely face plenty of distrust from others, and you’re responsible to demonstrate that you have morally changed, even if you don’t earn their trust.
+- You’ll likely face distrust, and you’re responsible to demonstrate that you have morally changed, even if you don’t earn their trust.

 Not all cultures see incarceration the same: